Calculation of Kapitza resistance with kinetic equation: Model

 In DMM, it is assumed that the amplitudes of the reflected and transmitted waves do not depend on the angle of reflection or transmission, as well as on the angle of incidence of the wave on the boundary:

 However, we want to consider the coherent scattering of phonons at the interface (as, for example, in \cite{AnDin3}) and the description of the lattice dynamics with combined modes.
-It is easy to see that assumption (11) is not compatible with the condition of conservation of energy flow in each combined mode (1).
-Instead of the assumption of the classical DMM, we introduce the following assumption: the fraction of the energy flux dissipated in a certain direction does not depend on the angle of incidence of the wave on the interface, which yields
+It is easy to see that assumption (12) is not compatible with the condition of conservation of energy flow in each combined mode (1).
+Instead of the assumption of the classical DMM, we introduce the following assumption: the fraction of the energy flux dissipated in a certain direction does not depend on the angle of incidence of the wave on the interface.
+Energy flux of the incident wave in the direction perpendicular to the interface is proportional to $v \cos \theta' $.
+So this assumption yields

 Let us find the set of amplitudes $A^{L,R}, B^{L,R}$.